IyaadArshad/IyaadDev/README.md

 ## Introduction

-wsg?
+wsg? <br />
 I'm Iyaad, a sort of nextjs enthusiast with a passion creating everyday applications ig.
 Yk, regular small apps for random side projects...

 ## What I'm Up To (sort of)